What is Landed Cost?

 With OFX’s online seller account, you’d only pay $30, so you’d save $50 in margins.
 Your landed cost would be $630, and your profits would be $1,370.

 Multiply that same sale 100 times, and you’ll end up saving $5,000, which is nothing to sneeze at.
 But the added bonus of working with OFX is getting access to a suite of tools so you can minimise your exposure to currency volatility.
 Most marketplaces don’t let you do that.
 With us, you can lock in a great rate for up to 12 months to keep your cash flow running smoothly.
+Get more information on OFX Forward Contracts here.
 Plus we offer receiving accounts in 7 currencies: USD, GBP, JPY, HKD, AUD, CAD and EUR.

-Even if you don’t make any other changes to the way you do business, you could save thousands by using OFX.
+Even if you don’t make any other changes to the way you do business, you could save money OFX.
 It’s simple, it’s straightforward, and it could be just what your e-commerce business needs to get ahead.

 Looking for ways to simplify your logistics?
 Check out this post about Fulfillment By Amazon.